 Understanding the Total Dissolved Solids (TDS)

-In the water, TDS is identified as parts per million (ppm) or mg/L. Since TDS does not risk people's health, the EPA has not identified a TDS limit.
+TDS is identified as parts per million (ppm) or mg/L in the water.
+The EPA has not identified a TDS limit since TDS does not risk people's health.
 However, it suggests that the drinking water only has a level of up to 500 ppm.

-If the water has above 500 ppm, they can notice deposits on the water, salty taste, or staining.
+If the water is above 500 ppm, they can notice deposits on the water, salty taste, or staining.
 These effects are not harmful.
 However, it can be noticeable.

 The TDS in Drinking Water

-The TDS in drinking water comes from natural water sources, sewage, urban runoff, industrial wastewater and chemicals used in the water treatment process, and the hardware or piping used to distribute water.
-Natural environment features like salt deposits, mineral springs, seawater intrusion, and carbonate deposits in the US brought higher TDS.
+The TDS in drinking water comes from natural sources, sewage, urban runoff, industrial wastewater chemicals used in the water treatment process, and the hardware or piping used to distribute water.

 Other sources may include anti-skid materials, salts used for road de-icing, stormwater, agricultural runoff, water treatment chemicals, and point/non-point wastewater discharges.

-In general, the total dissolved solids concentration is the total cations (positively charged) and anions (negatively charged) ions in the water.
+Generally, the total dissolved solid concentration is the total cations (positively charged) and anions (negatively charged) in the water.
 Thus, the total dissolved solids test qualitatively measures the number of dissolved ions but does not tell us the nature or ion relationships.

 Total Dissolved Solids (TDS) Meters

 The normal TDS level ranges from 50 ppm to 1,000 ppm.
-On the other hand, the National Sanitary Foundation (NSF) International does not certify the use of the TDS meters.
+On the other hand, the National Sanitary Foundation (NSF) International does not certify using the TDS meters.

 What Composes Total Dissolved Solids and How Do They Contaminate Our Water Supply?